We have exciting opportunities for nurses to join our low secure mental health

 You will be offered support and supervision in order to ensure safe and effective Nursing practice and will gain an understanding of the Mental Health Act and the criminal justice system.
 You will be closely involved in developing recovery care pathways for patients alongside their families and carers and will empower them at all stages of care and treatment.

-Please feel free to contact Rob Hewitt, Clinical Team Manager for Bluebell ward to discuss the available opportunities further on 01904 294100.
+Please feel free to contact either Rosie Feeney for Riverfields or Laure Riding for Westerdale ward, Clinical Team Managers to discuss the available opportunities further on 01904 294100.

 Main duties of the job